Woodland Hills, KY Demographics

 A map of Woodland Hills's Population by Race

-Of the 555 places in Kentucky, Woodland Hills is the 288th most populous.
+Woodland Hills is ranked the 332nd most populous place in Kentucky, out of 554 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Woodland Hills was ranked the 288th most populous place in the 2020 Census.

 Woodland Hills's White Population